Wire-Network/wire-sysio/docs/02_cleos/02_how-to-guides/how-to-create-key-pairs.md

 ## Before you begin

 Make sure you meet the following requirements:
-* Install the currently supported version of `cleos` [[info | Note]]
+* Install the currently supported version of `clio` [[info | Note]]
-| The cleos tool is bundled with the Antelope software.
-[Installing Antelope](../../00_install/index.md) will also install the cleos tool.
+| The clio tool is bundled with the Antelope software.
+[Installing Antelope](../../00_install/index.md) will also install the clio tool.
 * Learn about asymmetric cryptography (public and private keypair) in the context of an Antelope blockchain.

 ## Command Reference

-See the following reference guide for `cleos` command line usage and related options:
+See the following reference guide for `clio` command line usage and related options:
-* [`cleos create key`](../03_command-reference/create/key.md) command and its parameters
+* [`clio create key`](../03_command-reference/create/key.md) command and its parameters

 ## Procedure